Learning and Living Together

 • Shouting, either in person or over the telephone

-• Speaking in an aggressive/threatening tone
+• Speaking in an aggressive or threatening tone

-• Physically intimidating , e.g. standing very close
+• Physically intimidating

-• Swearing and name calling
+• Swearing or name calling

 • Racist, homophobic or other hateful behaviours